 Impact on Bangladesh Economy:

-Because of demonetization of currency, there would be a sharp fall in inflation in India.
+Because of the demonetization of currency, there would be a sharp fall in inflation in India.
 As per Purchasing Power Parity (PPP) and Interest Rate Parity (IRP) theories Indian Rupee will be stronger relative to BDT.
 As we heavily import from India, local importers will have to spend more to purchase their desired commodities from India.
-Increase in import cost will also increase production cost which will hamper the profitability of the local importers whoever import their raw materials from India.
+An increase in import cost will also increase production cost which will hamper the profitability of the local importers whoever import their raw materials from India.
 Low profitability will adversely affect the Earning per Share (EPS) & ultimately affect the shareholders’ value.

-Because of excessive import cost it will increase the trade deficit of Bangladesh.
+Because of excessive import cost, it will increase the trade deficit of Bangladesh.
 In the first quarter of FY 2016-17, the trade deficit of Bangladesh is around BDT.
 51.8 billion which is expected to grow in the following quarter because of the demonetization issue.